Ahmed Salah (volleyball)

 Ahmed Salah (born 19 August 1984), also known as Ahmed Abdel Naeim (احمد صلاح), is an Egyptian indoor volleyball player.
 Since 2003 he is a member of the Egypt men's national volleyball team, where he goes by the nickname Salah.
 He competed at the 2008 and 2016 Summer Olympics and 2006, 2010 and 2014 World Championships.

 Abdelhay was named most valuable player (MVP) at the 2011 and 2015 and best server at the 2011 and 2013 African Championships; he was also voted as best spiker at the 2011 World Cup.
 He is a patriot and refused several offers to change nationality despite the financial privileges.
+He retired internationally in 2023 after winning his 7th African championship in Cairo.